-This two-credit course covers the structure and function of the microbial cell, pathogenic and nonpathogenic organisms, infectious processes, and the immune response.
-This course cannot be taken for credit if it follows successful completion of or is concurrent with Applied Microbiology (806-132).
+This two credit course examines microbial structure and growth, as well as the relationship between humans and microorganism.
+It addresses disease production, epidemiology, host defense mechanisms, and control of medically important microbes.
+This course cannot be taken for credit if it follows successful completion of or is concurrent with Microbiology (806-179).